tr7200/Vadam/README.md

 sample so this simplification may not adversely affect variation too badly.
 See [here](https://thinklab.com/content/2693564) for more information on the presentation.
+- Unlike the Keras implementation of Adam, the Pytorch code for Vadam performs bias correction and that is added here as well.

 Usage (only required parameter is train_set_size, though prior_prec should definitely be tuned):